roboteng/a11y-agent-bridge/README.md

 ## Current Limitations

-- Children enumeration not fully implemented
+- Children enumeration not fully implemented (returns empty array)
 - Bounds/coordinates not extracted yet
 - Limited action support (Focus, Press only)
 - `find_by_name` not implemented
-- macOS only
+- macOS only (Windows and Linux planned)
+- Requires accessibility permissions on macOS

 ## Architecture